vStar925/Saints-Row-1-Keyboard-Mouse-Overhaul/README.md

-# Saints Row-1 Keyboard Mouse Overhaul
+# Saints Row 1 Keyboard Mouse Overhaul
 An overhaul adding emulated controller inputs on KB&amp;M, in addition to replaced button prompts, and tweaked sensitivity to feel more like a mouse.

 ## Requirements